set-kaung/ontime/README.md

 # Ontime

+Developed as part of the Bachelor of Computer Science curriculum at Assumption University, this project demonstrates core competencies in backend development, system design, and software engineering principles.

+# Overview

 This project is a backend service built with Go that provides user authentication, database integration, and real-time notifications.

 ## Features